maciej-bendkowski/boltzmann-brain/README.md

 Boltzmann Brain
 ---------------

-*Boltzmann Brain* is a Haskell-based library and combinatorial system sampler compiler [1].
+*Boltzmann Brain* is a Haskell-based library and standalone combinatorial system sampler compiler and generator [1].
 Using an easy and intuitive context-free text input representing a combinatorial system of rational or algebraic structures, *Boltzmann Brain* constructs a working, self-contained Haskell module implementing a dedicated singular,  rejection-based Boltzmann sampler [2].
+Using *Boltzmann Brain* is also able to generate random objects from the given specification or even compute the Boltzmann branching probabilities for further usage.

 ### How to install